The Gleaner Laws

 Luke 6:

-Here is irony: to allow the borderline needy to strive, you need to extend welfare rights to the able-bodied indolent.
+Here is irony: to encourage the borderline needy to strive, you need to extend welfare rights to the able-bodied indolent.

 The Right to Glean